47degrees/fp-with-arrow-videos/Kleisli.md

 # Kleisli :: AndThen

-With another function like the `map` function
+With another function like the `map` function:

 ```kotlin
 val doublePlusId =doubleIdKleisli.andThen({